 I dreamed of being an artist in the mid-70's when in high school, but fear held me back.
 In 1999, when I thought the world might end during the Y2K scare, I mustered the courage to enroll in a community college watercolor class.
 I've been painting ever since.

-There were seasons of commissioned house portraits, textures, figures, flowers, animals and more.
+There have been seasons of commissioned house portraits, textures, figures, flowers, animals and more.
 I entered a lot of shows, taught a lot of workshops, and set up my booth at a lot of festivals.
-I worked hard to earn signature membership in Watercolor Society of NC and Southern Watercolor Society.
+I earned signature membership in Watercolor Society of NC and Southern Watercolor Society.

 By 2009, I began to wonder if the grass was greener in other mediums and took a variety one day workshops.
 One was Alcohol Inks.
 Like many, I became mesmerized by the flowing inks.
 Out of a spirit of play, Alchohol Ink Dreamscpaping emerged.
 I received several requests to teach my process.
 In 2013, I wrote Alcohol Ink Dreamscaping Quick Reference Guide, available on Amazon and produced 5 instructional DVDs.
 The fascination and popularity of Alcohol Inks continues to grow.
 And while I still find Dreamscaping fun and relaxing, I realized I was not growing and needed a new challenge.
 Once again, I began to experiment in other mediums.